Lauren Conrad Shares A Close-Up Of Son Liam James Who Bears A Striking Resemblance To His Mom

 Lauren Conrad took to Instagram to share an adorable photo of her 9-month-old son, Liam James.
 The former star of MTV’s hit reality series, The Hills, took her son on a dinner date and for the first time, shared a close-up of his face, according to Us Weekly.

-The mom and son duo not only rocked matching mustard colored cardigans, but Liam also seems to take after his mom when it comes to the color of his eyes.
+The mom-and-son duo not only rocked matching mustard colored cardigans, but Liam also seems to take after his mom when it comes to the color of his eyes.
 The 32-year-old Paper Crown fashion designer posted a photo of Liam holding her hand and staring up at her with gorgeous eyes.
 Conrad captioned the photo with, “My dinner date” and added a yellow heart emoji.

 Lauren Conrad and William Tell welcomed their little boy, Liam James, into the world on July 5, 2017.
 Conrad and her husband announced the arrival of their first child on New Year’s Day in 2017.
 In June of 2017, the couple revealed that they were expecting a little boy.